 Not only that: once you’ve mastered the “what”, you’ll probably want to know “how” to use hashtags.
 Strap in because this article will help all levels of social media addicts.
 If you’re relatively new to the game, we understand that at first glance, hashtags might seem confusing.
-But once you understand them better, you will see that they are a powerful tool to grow your social impact and engage your audience – oh, and did we mention: all for the cost of $0.00?
-If you’re more advanced, you might want to know how to optimize your hashtags, in order to raise brand awareness and get more customers.
-Follow us for a complete guide on what are hashtags and how to use them efficiently:
+But once you understand them better, you will see that they are a powerful social media marketing tool to grow your social impact and engage your audience – oh, and did we mention: all for the cost of $0.00?
+If you’re more advanced, you might want to know how to optimize your hashtags, in order to raise brand awareness and get more customers through your marketing strategies.
+Follow us for a complete guide on what are hashtags and how to use them efficiently as a social media influencer or business owner:

 What is a hashtag?